MahiGuru/Angular1-With-Loopback/README.md

-## Client
+## Angular1 Client using Loopback API..

-This is the place for your application front-end files.